Understanding and Managing Canine Skin Allergies

 Dry and Flaky Skin

-• Dandruff: Allergies can lead to dry, flaky skin, which causes dandruff to be visible on the dog’s coat and bedding.
+• Dandruff: Allergies can lead to dry, flaky skin, causing dandruff to become visible on the dog’s coat and bedding.

 • Scaly Patches: In some cases, skin allergies cause rough, scaly areas on the skin, often accompanied by hair loss.